 Cross-border shipping offers the Canada Post Group of Companies an unprecedented opportunity for growth.
-According to research from Accenture and AliResearch, business-to-consumer global cross-border e-commerce is forecast to increase from $230 billion in 2014 to $1 trillion by 2020.
+According to research from Accenture and AliResearch, business-to-consumer global cross-border e-commerce is forecast to increase from $230 billion in 2014 to $1 trillion in 2020.

 Read how the Global Trade Platform is helping Canada Post, Purolator, and Purolator International land international retail customers that were previously out of reach.Download